fabferri/az-pattern2/iot-hub-through-er-ms-peering/README.md

 The counters byte sent, byte received in the NIC are available through:
 * **NetworkInterface.GetIPv4Statistics().BytesSent**
 * **NetworkInterface.GetIPv4Statistics().BytesReceived**

 in **System.Net.NetworkInformation** namespace.

 The list of active TCP connections are available through **IPGlobalProperties.GetIPGlobalProperties.GetActiveTcpConnections()** in **System.Net.NetworkInformation** namespace.

 The **GetActiveTcpConnections()** provides a set of pairs (LocalEndPoint, RemoteEndPoint).
 The list of pairs can be stored in Dictionary<string, string> or in List of tuples List<(string , string)>.

-All the telemetry data (byte sent, byte received, list of active TCP connections) are stored in a class:
+In the IoT client, all the telemetry data (byte sent, byte received, list of active TCP connections) are stored in a class:
 ```csharp
 public class telemetry {
         public long bytesSent { get; set; }